Scroll into the helix

 Pattern Recognition

 I became a shareholder in 2020.
 Not because the numbers said so — the venue was barely trading.
-Because the pattern said: Trans-founded, Camden, LGBTQ+ community, the knowledge quarter.
+Because the pattern said: independent, Camden, LGBTQ+ community, the knowledge quarter.
 That is a convergence that only happens once.

 → Now: 6 years later, rebuilding it as Fractional CEO